Basic Examples for the DoE Subpackage¶

 from bofire.data_models.features.api import ContinuousInput, ContinuousOutput

-from bofire.strategies.doe.design import find_local_max_ipopt
+from bofire.data_models.strategies.api import DoEStrategy

-linear model¶
+Linear model¶

 domain = Domain(